 Tel: +84 (0) 235 391 4888

 Staff at Hoi An Now have no knowledge of how good cosmetic surgery is in Vietnam.
 However, we can tell you Vietnam has come a long way and many clinics/hospitals not only have highly trained Vietnamese doctors they also employ Western doctors.

-So here is a directory of over 50 clinics in Vietnam that you can research:
+For a more extensive list of clinics (without prices) here is an external directory of over 50 clinics in Vietnam that you can research, click here.